rust-stuco/lectures/week4/slides.md

 {"Blue": 25}
 ```

+* Inserting twice overwrites the existing value for the given key

 ---

-# Updating a Hash Map with Defaults
+# Accessing a Hash Map with Defaults

-- This is a common pattern with map types:
+* Commonly, when accessing a map, we expect our key to be present:
-    * If the key exists in the hash map, do something with the value
+    * If the key exists, we want to access the value as expected
-    * If it doesn't exist, insert the key and a default value for it
+    * If the key does not exist, insert it with a default value
-* `HashMap` has a special API for this called `Entry`
+* `HashMap` has a special API for defaults called `Entry`

 ---

-# `hash_map::Entry`
+# Hash Map Entries

-If you want to insert a value if the key doesn't already exist, you can use the `Entry` method `or_insert`.
+To insert a value if the key does not already exist, you can use the `Entry` method `or_insert`.

 ```rust
 let mut scores = HashMap::new();